 Skibowl has been an iconic place to learn to ski or snowboard for more than 80 years.
 Under the direction of the former Olympian, Petr Kakes, the Olympic Ski and Snowboard School is ready to get you going on your journey.
 Online reservations are required ahead of time.

 Timberline Lodge and Ski Area has the longest ski season in North America with over 1,000 acres of terrain and is the only ski-in, ski-out lodge in Oregon.
-They are running night operations Fri-Sun into March for more socially distanced ski options and less traffic.
+After the epic snows in April, they're looking at a base depth of 170" as of 4/14.

 Located in Government Camp, Summit Pass, formerly known as Summit Ski Area, has officially become part of Timberline Ski Area.
 That makes the second oldest continually operating ski area in the United also part of the longest ski season in North America.
 Just to add one more superlative, the addition of Summit to has made Timberline's 4,540 vertical feet the longest in the US.